Processing...

 The simplest way to start

-Run a scan.
+Run a crawl.
 Then we can review it together and turn it into a practical plan you can execute.
+Need to plan architecture first?
+Generate a Topical Map

 Quick answers

-Run a scan, then send me the report link (or export).
-I’ll walk you through the drift zones, the biggest cluster overlaps, and the highest-impact link mismatches — and we’ll turn it into an execution plan.
+Run a crawl, then send me the report link (or export).
+I'll walk you through the drift zones, the biggest cluster overlaps, and the highest-impact link mismatches — and we'll turn it into an execution plan.
+If you need to plan your content architecture first, use the Topical Map Generator — free during beta.

 Agencies are a great fit, but I also work with publishers, ecommerce sites, and site owners who want a measurable approach to topical authority.

 Minimum: your sitemap (or URL list).
 Recommended: GSC.
-If you’ve already run a scan, that’s plenty — I can review the report and tell you the top fixes to prioritize.
+If you've already run a crawl, that's plenty — I can review the report and tell you the top fixes to prioritize.
+If you haven't built your content plan yet, the Topical Map Generator is a good starting point — free during beta.

 Want help deciding what to fix first?